henie1/henie1.github.io/index.md

 ---

 ## About Me

-Welcome to my homepage
-- I am He Nie and seek an academic job in 2022-2023.
+- Hi, I am He Nie and seek an academic job in 2022-2023.
 - Google Citations: 815, H-index: 13, I-10 Index: 16.
-- **Less is more.**

 ## Research Interests